hoist/api.hoi.io/docs/events.md

 ## Retrieve Event Stream [GET]
+Retrieves a stream of events

    + Parameters

-     + filter-field (optional, string, 'eventName') ... the field to filter the stream by
+     + filter-field (optional, 'eventName' or 'correlationId') ... the field to filter the stream by

-     + filter-value (optional, string, 'my-event') ... the value to filter the stream by
+     + filter-value (optional, string) ... the value to filter the stream by

    + Request
        + Headers